2023 Best Value Family & Consumer Economics Schools in the Plains States Region

 UNL excels when it comes to quality.
 It’s ranked in the top 10% of all schools on our Best Family & Consumer Economics Schools in the Plains States Region list.

-With a ranking of #7, University of Minnesota - Twin Cities did quite well on this year’s best value schools for family and consumer economics students.
-Located in the large city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.
+University of Minnesota - Twin Cities landed the #7 spot in the 2023 rankings for the best value family and consumer economics programs.
+Located in the large city of Minneapolis, UMN Twin Cities is a public school with a very large student population.

-The average tuition and fees for an out-of-state undergraduate student at UMN Twin Cities are $33,818 a year.
+Out-of-state tuition fees for undergraduate students at UMN Twin Cities are $33,818 per year.
 While working on their degree, consumer economics majors at UMN Twin Cities accumulate an average of around $20,023 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $199.

-UMN Twin Cities excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Family & Consumer Economics Schools in the Plains States Region list.
+As a testament to the quality of education it offers, UMN Twin Cities also is in the top 15% of our Best Family & Consumer Economics Schools in the Plains States Region ranking.

 Read full report on Family & Consumer Economics at University of Minnesota - Twin Cities

-Explore the best family and consumer economics schools for a specific state in the Plains States region.
+Explore the best family and consumer economics colleges for a specific state in the Plains States region.

 Family & Consumer Economics is one of 7 different types of programs to choose from.